On the Linux systems there are three standard commands that show the information about last logged in users:

 As you can see from the table, the information about the last logged in users, including failed attempts to login, is stored in the specific binary files that you can’t edit but can easily empty them.

 To remove all the information about the last logged in users, you have to clear the files where this information is kept:

-Now, you have removed all information about most recently logged users.
+Now, you have deleted all information about most recently logged users.